tristantr/projet5/P5_02_Script/readme.md

 USER=xxx
 PASSWORD=xxx

-Save this .env file in the root directory of the projetc
+Save this .env file in the root directory of the project

 ## Launch the program